hraban/opus/README.md

 music app in Go, everyone using that music app will need libopus and libopusfile on their system.

-The obvious way to do this is to publish your software through a package manager and specify libopus and libopusfile as dependencies of your program.
+The "cleanest" way to do this is to publish your software through a package manager and specify libopus and libopusfile as dependencies of your program.
 If that is not an option, you can compile the dynamic libraries yourself and ship them with your software as seperate (.dll or .so) files.

 On Linux, for example, you would need the libopus.so.0 and libopusfile.so.0 files in the same directory as the binary.
 Set your ELF binary's rpath to